 It seems that Google's Web spam team is sick and tired of "Googlebombs," the practice of linking an unflattering phrase to a person's name to make a (usually political) statement.
 The classic example, where the term "miserable failure" was linked to George Bush's page on whitehouse.gov (and secondarily, to Jimmy Carter's page).

-The new algorithm doesn't erase all memory of the events, since articles like one this Search Engine Watch article from 2004 discussing the miserable failure" episode.
+The new algorithm doesn't erase all memory of the events, since articles exist like this Search Engine Watch article from 2004 discussing the "miserable failure" episode.